godotengine/godot-docs/classes/class_light3d.rst

 - |void| **set_param**\ (\ param\: :ref:`Param<enum_Light3D_Param>`, value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_param**\ (\ param\: :ref:`Param<enum_Light3D_Param>`\ ) |const|

-The size of the light in Godot units.
-Only available for :ref:`OmniLight3D<class_OmniLight3D>`\ s and :ref:`SpotLight3D<class_SpotLight3D>`\ s.
-Increasing this value will make the light fade out slower and shadows appear blurrier (also called percentage-closer soft shadows, or PCSS).
-This can be used to simulate area lights to an extent.
-Increasing this value above ``0.0`` for lights with shadows enabled will have a noticeable performance cost due to PCSS.
+The simulated size of the light in Godot units, affecting shading and shadows.
+For :ref:`OmniLight3D<class_OmniLight3D>`\ s and :ref:`SpotLight3D<class_SpotLight3D>`\ s, increasing this value simulates a spherical area light, expanding the size of specular highlights.
+If shadows are enabled, a penumbra is rendered, making shadows appear blurrier.
+For :ref:`AreaLight3D<class_AreaLight3D>`\ s, only the shadows are affected.
+Penumbras are simulated with percentage-closer soft shadows, or PCSS, which has a noticeable performance cost for values above ``0.0``.

 \ **Note:** :ref:`light_size<class_Light3D_property_light_size>` is not affected by :ref:`Node3D.scale<class_Node3D_property_scale>` (the light's scale or its parent's scale).